progdupeupl/pdp_website/README.md

 ## Dependencies

-Progdupeupl (PDP) uses [Django](https://www.djangoproject.com/), a web framework for the [Python](http://python.org/) programming language (we currently only support Python 2, not Python 3), but it also uses tools implemented in [Ruby](https://www.ruby-lang.org/en/), and (optionally) with the [Node.js](http://nodejs.org/) Javascript framework.
+Progdupeupl (PDP) uses [Django](https://www.djangoproject.com/), a web framework for the [Python](http://python.org/) programming language (we only support Python 3 now), but it also uses tools implemented in [Ruby](https://www.ruby-lang.org/en/), and (optionally) with the [Node.js](http://nodejs.org/) Javascript framework.

-You must have at least recent-enough versions of Python 2 (at least 2.6) and Ruby installed on your system, and installation instructions will depend on your operating system.
+You must have at least recent-enough versions of Python 3 (at least 3.3) and Ruby installed on your system, and installation instructions will depend on your operating system.
 Once you've set up those base dependencies, additional packages are installed through language-specific package managers which should